AyushBalyan/NewsWebsite/README.md

 - [NewsAPI](https://newsapi.org/) for fetching news articles
 - [Finnhub](https://finnhub.io/) for fetching stock information

+You can create your own API for free by going on the above links and use it in place of mine by simply changing the 'API_KEY' and 'API_TOKEN' variables in the JavaScript file (script.js).

 ## Installation

 No installation is required to run the project.
 However, you need an internet connection to fetch news articles and stock information from the APIs.